 Year Of Birth: 959 C.E.

 Known Works: Unclear

 Great Master Xingchang was born during the Five Dynasties’ era’s later Zhou Dynasty’s Xiande sixth year (959 C.E.), in a Yan family at Zhejiang Qiantang (present day Zhejiang Province, Hangzhou City).
 Great Master was intelligent and possessed innate talents.
 At the age of seven, during the Northern Song Dynasty’s Gande third year (965 C.E.), he was sent to a monastery by his parents to renounce the household life.
-After ten years of experience living as a sramaṇera (novice monk), at the age of 17, he gave rise to the aspiration, to request receiving of the full monastic precepts.
+After ten years of experience living as a sramaṇera (novice monk), at the age of 17, he gave rose to the aspiration, to request receiving of the full monastic precepts.

 After receiving the full precepts, Great Master was diligent in practice and strict in upholding the precepts.
 He was wholehearted in studying Mahayana treatises, also deeply practising the Samatha and Vipasyana (Cessation and Contemplation) Dharma Door of Tiantai tradition, with much insight on Buddhist doctrines.
 At that time, Great Master felt deeply connected to the Pure Land Dharma Door.
 He greatly admired Great Master Huiyuan’s (The First Patriarch Of The Pure Land Tradition) model example of gathering the masses and form a society at Mount Lu for practising mindfulness of Buddha.
 Thus, during the Song Dynasty’s Chunhua years (991–994 C.E.), at Hangzhou’s Zhaoqing Monastery, he started his focused cultivation of the Pure Land path, while gathering knowledgeable and virtuous ones to form a society to practise mindfulness of Buddha.